Learning Reachability of Energy Storage Arbitrage: Energy arbitrage under uncertain price with stopping reward

-Battery asset actions are driven information and risk-completeness of the uncertain energy price sequence $\{\lambda_t\}_{t=1}^T$, as well as by the risk tolerance of the decision maker ($\epsilon$).
-In order to incentivize an early transition into the \emph{reserve-preserving} mode, i.e., when charging or discharging is suboptimal relevant to the current time period but will be beneficial at a later time period, we introduce an additional term, the stopping-time reward series $\{\hat{r}_t\}_{t=1}^T$.
-The purpose of this reward is to steer batteries to this mode, so the system operator has sufficient resources to serve during later critical hours and to take corrective actions if the \emph{reachability} of the chance-constraint \eqref{P0:chance_constraint} is not guaranteed.
+Battery asset actions are driven by the information and comprehensive risk assessment of the uncertain energy price sequence $\{\lambda_t\}_{t=1}^T$, as well as by the risk tolerance of the decision-maker ($\epsilon$).
+In order to incentivize an early transition into the \emph{reserve-preserving} mode, i.e., when charging or discharging is suboptimal relative to the current time period but will be beneficial at a later time period, we introduce an additional term, the stopping-time reward series $\{\hat{r}_t\}_{t=1}^T$.
+The purpose of this reward is to steer batteries into this mode, so the system operator has sufficient resources to serve load during later critical hours and to take corrective actions if the \emph{reachability} of the chance-constraint \eqref{P0:chance_constraint} is not guaranteed.

 For simplicity, consider normalized charge ($c_t$), discharge ($d_t$), and idle ($g_t$) actions based on their maximum rate $P$.
 Thus, the stochastic arbitrage problem considering stopping-time rewards can be expressed as follows: